madetech/blog/building_better_software_teams/communications/18_giving_teams_a_safe_environment.md

   touch with the stakeholders about it.
 Should anything go wrong, they are responsible for fixing it.

 ## Why everyone should deploy their own changes

+  The biggest benefit when empowering teams to deploy safely at any time is that your deployments become faster and less riskier over time.
+Removing overheads such as QA processes means that we can make changes quickly.
+By making more frequent changes they will naturally be smaller.
+If our deployments are smaller they will be easier to test and easier to fix in the case of any issues.
+Deployments become mundane.

+  Over time your team will become better at testing their own changes and fixing issues when they arise.
+When a developer releases a change they will learn to become responsible for testing and monitoring it.
+This creates a proactive culture where developers can quickly react to problems often allowing them to spot defects before many users encounter them.

+  Not only do the business and customers benefit from more frequent changes but we've found empowered developers are happier developers.
+By being responsible for a change, from start to finish, developers will feel a sense of pride and ownership over their work.
+We've found more traditional release strategies lead to developers passing responsibility onto QA or the deployment team, simply throwing their work over the fence.
+When developers own their changes, they will put care into their work.

+  // Could talk about less staff being involved therefore less of a distraction, less of a cost to the business

 ## How to provide a safe deployment environment